 - "Me An' Ol' Rex": A mentally disabled hick boy is beaten by his abusive father, but finds solace in "Rex", his dinosaur friend.
 Rex eventually grows bigger and begins eating people who the boy feeds to him.
 The boy eventually commits suicide because he knows he'll be blamed for the people's disappearance.
 We then discover that "Rex" is not a dinosaur, but his father, who was driven to cannibalism when locked in the shed for the boy's own protection.
 The dinosaur story was his delusion or lie.

-- In The Mighty Thor #356, Hercules and Jarvis are taking a stroll in the park, and a group of guys ask him if he's stronger than Thor or not.
-So, Hercules began to narrate their last encounter.
-Humbled and ashamed by the vast superiority of Hercules over him, Thor asked him for an arm wrestling, to see if he could regain the will to live.
-Jarvis laughed at the idea of Thor trying to defeat Hercules... but Jarvis, standing right there while Hercules made his narration, pointed that he did not remember any such scene.
+- In The Mighty Thor #356, Hercules and Jarvis are taking a stroll in the park, and a group of kids ask him if he's stronger than Thor or not.
+Hercules begins to narrate their last encounter.
+Humbled and ashamed by the vast superiority of Hercules over him, Thor asked him for an arm wrestle, to see if he could regain the will to live.
+Jarvis laughs at the idea of Thor trying to defeat Hercules, and points out that he doesn't remember any such scene.
 "Oh, of course, it happened while you were on vacation, dear Jarvis!".
-So, Thor was defeated in a second, attacked Hercules in his head with his hammer, began to destroy the city on a tantrum...
+So, Thor was defeated in a second, hit Hercules in the head with his hammer, began to destroy the city in a tantrum...
 Mr. Hercules, that doesn't make sense, aren't you making it up?
 Oh, this Jarvis may be a prince among butlets, but as a spectator he leaves much to desire.
 Where were we?
-Oh, that the fight got into the Empire State building which was destroyed... but such thing never made it to the newspapers, because the Avengers repaired it immediately!
-And goes on, on, and on... that is, until he realizes that the guy asking was not his fan but a fan of Thor, who felt sad for his hero.
+Oh, that the fight got into the Empire State Building which was destroyed... but such a thing never made it to the newspapers, because the Avengers repaired it immediately!
+And he goes on, on, and on... that is, until he realizes that the kid asking isn't his fan but a fan of Thor, who feels sad for his hero.
 Where were we?
-Oh, that Thor was about to receive the final blow... and suddenly showed that he was holding his strength, beated the crap out of Hercules, and sent him to another state with a single punch.
+Oh, that Thor was about to receive the final blow... and suddenly showed that he was holding his strength, beat the crap out of Hercules, and sent him to another state with a single punch.
 Yes, it really happened!
 Would Hercules lie to you?

 - In Druid City, no one character in particular serves as a narrator in a traditional sense, but it does become clear that certain details about how some characters are drawn change after the character in question is disassociated with the lead character.
 For example, once Hunter Hastings (the lead) and Misa Saito (a character in question) end their second relationship and potential lasting friendship, Misa's hair is drawn in a completely different style and certain qualities that she has disappear.
 All of these changes are not commented upon by any other characters, so the assumption could be that Hunter's opinion was shaping her appearance for the audience to some degree.